leoEspin/training-k8s-intro/README.md

 ```
 This is made possible with an internal DNS server that every cluster includes, and which every container within the cluster automatically uses.

-You can also SSH into a new container in the same cluster, using any image:
+You can also shell into a new container in the same cluster, using any image:
 ```sh
 kubectl run -it --image centos <MY_NAME> -- bash
 ```